Quick answer

 The classic first musical toy.
 Easy to grip and instantly rewarding, they teach a baby that their own movement makes sound.
 Brands like Lamaze and Sassy are known for gentle, grippable options that suit the earliest months.

 They are all about lively, energizing sound, which is perfect for play and the opposite of what settles a baby at night.
-That softer, slower music is where a bedtime companion takes over.
+That softer, slower music is what Cleo sings when the day is ending.

 Press and Play Pianos